 Recovering co-dependents need to learn how to tune into themselves in order to stay on track and keep healthy boundaries.
 We can do this simply by asking ourselves some basic question when we feel doubtful about the integrity of a person and the genuineness of a friendship.
 If we are feeling such doubts in the first place, it’s usually a sign something is off, but we can also ask ourselves the following questions:

 Do we hesitate before going to our FWF with a problem we may have?
 Do we feel we are imposing on them if we speak about our feelings?
+Do we hesitate before telling them some of our good news?
 How different are their responses to yours, when needing a friend to talk to?
 Would you describe your friendship as give and take, or is it mostly all take?

 When our co-dependency or need for validation is acknowledged, recognised and addressed, the self-servers become less interested in us.
 When we realise that we are deserving of the same rewarding, healthy relationships that we see others enjoy, we begin to spot the takers quickly and manage to avoid them altogether.
 These ‘friendships’ are no longer given the traction they need to continue because we are able to recognise the red flags – the warning signs we detect coming from them and the ones we access ourselves by tuning in to what our gut is telling us.